“What exactly is it that you do in your seminars and retreats?”

 “Is the creative movement like dance therapy?”

-No. All the movement in these events is meant to either balance body, mind and emotions, or develop various skills and qualities that are transferable to each participant’s own life outside of the event.
+No. All physical movement in these events is meant to either balance and energize body, mind and emotions or develop various skills and qualities that are transferable to each participant’s own life outside the event.

 “How physical are the activities?”

 The physical activities are designed to include any level of skill and capacity.
-All of the movement practiced in these events has been used in seminars for handicapped persons, including those in wheelchairs.
+All the movement practiced in these events has been used in seminars for handicapped persons, including those in wheelchairs.
 Young children also practice them.
-On the other end, most events include participation of professional performers and athletes.
+On the other end of the spectrum, most events include participation of professional performers and athletes.

 “Your writings often include spirituality.
 Are you part of a spiritual organization?”

-No. Members of the team, who assist in organizing and leading seminars and retreats, have of a wide range of religious backgrounds – Christianity, Buddhism, Judaism, Taoism, Sufism, Agnosticism and undefined.
+No. Participants have a wide range of religious backgrounds, and some have no interest in religion.
 Although we do discuss spiritual ideas and their application, there is no central spiritual concept or organization.

 “Is your work a form of therapy?”

 Not in the classic, formal sense.
-There’s no attempt to “fix” psychological problems.
+There’s no attempt to dig in to find psychological problems.
 But the work is therapeutic in the way that an exceptionally well-lived day is.
-The goal is that each person leaves the event with greater clarity, inspiration, insight and joy, as well as specific skills to improve the quality of one’s life.
+The goal is that each person leaves the event with greater clarity, inspiration, insight and joy, as well as with specific skills to improve the quality of their life.

 “What is the difference between the seminars and the retreats?”